ovh/docs/pages/platform/databases/databases_01_order_control_panel/guide.en-ie.md

 ### Step 5: Sizing

-Additional storage can be ordered and, depending on the engine, the number of nodes in your cluster could be adjusted:
+Additional storage can be ordered and, depending on the engine, the number of nodes in your cluster can be adjusted:

 ![Sizing](images/databases_01_order_control_panel-20230414151211.png){.thumbnail}